 Celebrated around the world on April 22, Earth Day is the largest environmental movement on the planet.
 It aims to draw global attention to the need to take climate action and cultivate sustainable solutions that will protect our planet and build a better world for the generations to come.

-This year’s Earth Day marks a 50-year milestone, and never has our collective responsibility been so important.
-The pandemic is a humbling reminder of the vulnerability of humans and the planet in the face of global threats, and while COVID-19 continues to dominate the headlines, the need for climate action remains just as important.
+This year’s Earth Day marks a 51-year milestone, and never has our collective responsibility been so important.
+The pandemic has been a humbling reminder of the vulnerability of humans and the planet in the face of global threats, and while Covid-19 continues to dominate the headlines, the need for climate action remains just as important.

 But what does that mean for those of us who want to travel?
 When it comes to travel, we need to start looking more closely at the ways we can minimize negative impacts and harm to the planet by adopting an eco-conscious mindset.
 There are so many small, sustainable choices that we can make as part of our travel routines and our day-to-day lives, so let’s try to embrace positive habits for our planet.

 Of course, we can’t expect lifestyles to change overnight; however, if we can all make just a handful of sustainable choices, our collective efforts will certainly go a long way.